Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Should we exceed 1 million DNS queries a year, we would probably switch back to Gandi DNS.

 Another interesting feature is to have the reverse DNS configured.
 This setting must be checked with your ISP, not with your domain name or DNS service providers.
 It allows to associate your IP address to your domain name, instead of having it associated to a domain of your ISP.
+Thus for example when a user will ping the IP address of one of your game servers, the reverse lookup will lead him to your official site rather than the one of your ISP.